hardikgupta9/My-Projects/Homework2.md

 ![](https://github.com/hardikgupta9/My-Projects/blob/master/Q2_plot.png)

-The above image clearly indicates that Radiologist89 is more conservative in recalling same set of patients.
+As we can see in the above graph Radiologist89 is more likely to recall the patients.
+Hence we can conclude that Radiologist89 is more conservative in recalling same set of patients.

 #### Part (b)